 When I read it today I noticed one idea I’d like to clarify a bit.
 The post contains this paragraph:

 You see, people can move an application from one host to another without much trouble.
 The hosters want to be able to hold on to relationships with specific SaaS customers and the idea of identity services is one of the stickiest things possible.
 Why?
 Because where people have their user accounts is a very sticky Continue reading "Further into Identity as a Platform Play"

-.
+I’ve had many conversations with Dave Kearns over the years in hallways, a few beer halls, and conference panel discussions at events like the Internet Identity Workshop and the European Identity Conference.
 The conversations have been lively and often pushed my thinking in new directions.
 We’ve followed a similar path from the directory services of the 90s to Internet identity systems, and now on to cloud computing as it accelerates the adoption of identity services and the identity provider model.

-at the European Identity Conference and then concludes with this paragraph:
+In a recent newsletter Dave riffs on my presentation at the European Identity Conference and then concludes with this paragraph:

 “The cloud is a reality.
 Cloud-based computing is a reality.
 Platform-as-a-service, application-as-a-service and, yes, identity-as-a-service will soon be as pervasive as client-server computing became in the last century.
 This will mean fundamental changes in the ways we think about identity and security.
 Get on that train, or be left at Continue reading "Identity and Security on the Cloud Train"